 DK Fields is the writing partnership of novelists David Towsey and Katherine Stansfield.
+Today they give us a tour of their creative space as part of our Writers’ Rooms series.
 The couple are originally from south west England and now live in Cardiff.
 Widow’s Welcome, the first in the political fantasy trilogy Tales of Fenest, is out now.
 David is the author of the zombie-western The Walkin’ Trilogy.
 Katherine writes the historical crime fiction series Cornish Mysteries and is also a poet.

 Kath: Given that Dave and I jointly created a new fictional world for our fantasy series The Tales of Fenest, it would seem to make perfect sense for us to share a physical writing space in which to write the rest of the series.
 And most of the time it does make sense.